 Overwork & Sabotage

 But overwork sometimes sabotages success.
 It may prove counterproductive.
-For example, in law school I worked 20 hours daily to compensate for reduced efficiency from a cycle of debilitating sickness, immediately after first year.
+For example, in law school, I worked 20 hours daily to compensate for reduced efficiency from a cycle of debilitating sickness, immediately after the first year.
 One illness led to another.
 See below Figure 1-1.

 Figure 1-1—Dates Seen By Physician & Diagnoses.

 |· December 13, 2013||Pneumonia—lasted three weeks (urgent care facility in Yorktown, NY).|

 |· January 14, 2014||Pleurisy active—lasted 7 weeks; sinusitis active.|

 |· January 31, 2014||Sore throat and sores in mouth—referred to see Blue Ridge ENT for laryngoscopy—referred to Dr. Courville.|